melwyn95/SudokuSolver/README.md

 # SudokuSolver
-A Sudoku Solver written in Go
+A Sudoku Solver written in Golang

+Modelling Sudoku as a Constraint Satisfaction Problem (CSP) Used DFS for Searching for solution after applying (CSP)